graylog-labs/bulk-asset-upload/README.md

 # Disclaimer
-This script is provided with no guarantees, warantees, or herbal teas.
+This script is provided with no guarantees, warranties, or herbal teas.
 It was written in a hurry by someone with no professional Python coding experience.
 It worked in my very limited testing, but it might require tweaks or updates to work for you.

 **Note**: The script currently only supports uploading machine assets.
 User asset upload may come in the future.